 While a dining table is a largely functional purchase and should be built to last, don’t be afraid to make some bold choices when it comes to chairs.
 Steer clear of the once-ubiquitous brown leather dining chairs and choose colour and texture.
 Mix and match different styles and materials and bring some vibrancy to meal time.

-Extracted from Make the Home You Love: The Complete Guide to Home Design, Renovation and Extensions in Ireland, Written by Fiona McPhillips with Colm Doyle, Lisa McVeigh and John Flood, out March 26th 2018, price €24.99 from O'Brien Press.
+Extracted from Make the Home You Love: The Complete Guide to Home Design, Renovation and Extensions in Ireland, Written by Fiona McPhillips with Colm Doyle, Lisa McVeigh and John Flood, price €24.99 from O'Brien Press.

 Featured photograph: Ros Kavanagh

 Read more: 22 colourful kitchens that will convince you that bright is beautiful